January 28, 2021

 Once the UK borders re-open, what happens if I arrive at my holiday destination and they refuse entry due to the virus?

 If you travel to an area which the FCDO advise against travel to, there would be no cover under the travel insurance policies as this would be considered as a known event.
-You can see a full list of countries deemed safe to click here.

 If you travel to an area and the FCDO advice changes after leaving home, you should contact your travel agent or tour operator for information on availability of flights or refunds in the first instance.